egorguru/artaeum/README.md

 ### Media Service (JavaScript)
 Koa.js Service contains Comment API and Like API.

-### Profile Service (Java)
+### Profile Service (JavaScript)
-Spring Boot Service contains Post API, Subscription API and API for storing Profile Images (depends on Storage Service).
+Dragonrend.js Service contains Post API, Subscription API and API for storing Profile Images (depends on Storage Service).

 ### Storage Service (Scala)
 Colossus Service.
 There is simple storage with basic authentication.
 It contains only Image API.
 Other services should use it for storing images.